shamalisulakhe/Engineering-Best-Practices/_includes/markdown/Migrations.md

 Data migrations are a necessary but often feared part of building applications on the web.
 Migrations can, and typically are, difficult, but if planned properly, they can be fairly painless.
 The following are some general guidelines to keep in mind when dealing with a migration.
 Note that this is not a how-to guide on doing a migration, since all migrations are unique, but these are some general guidelines to follow.

+## Migration Types

+At WisdmLabs, we often do following types of migration projects -

+* *Migration of content from one site to another*

+    * In such cases, the desired content can be migrated via XML, SQL scripts or custom scripts.

+* *Migration from an ECommerce platform to WooCommerce*

+    * This can be Shopify to WooCommerce migration, Magento to WooCommerce migration, etc.
+    * Such types of migration includes migrating customer profiles, products, coupons, SKUs, orders, subscriptions, etc.
+    * We use following tools for such migrations -
+        1. [LitExtension](https://litextension.com/) - A paid service for ECommerce platform migration.
+        2. [WooCommerce Subscriptions Importer and Exporter](https://github.com/woocommerce/woocommerce-subscriptions-importer-exporter) - For sites that include subscriptions.
+        3. Custom script depending of the entities to be migrated and their structure.

+* *Migration from an LMS to LearnDash*

+    * This can be WP Courseware to LearnDash.
+    * Such types of migrations include migrating user profiles, courses and other LMS content, users' progress record, etc.
+    * We often use custom scripts for these migrations.

+* *Others*

+    * Apart from the above, there are some other migrations.
+For instance, MemberPress to LearnDash groups, MemberPress to WooCommerce Memberships.

 ## Migration Plan

 The first step in any migration project is to document a detailed plan.
 A typical migration plan is expected to outline:

-* How the content and data will be “pulled” out of the originating site (direct database connection, XML or WXR export, flat files such as SQL scripts, scraper, etc.).
+* How the content and data will be “pulled” out of the originating site (direct database connection, XML, CSV export, etc.).
 For many migrations, a SQL dump is used to move the data to a migration server where we can more easily handle it;
 * Scripting requirements.
 Many migrations need [WP-CLI](https://wp-cli.org/) scripts for mapping data;
 * How long the migration is expected to run;
 * How the data and content will be mapped to the new site’s information architecture;